 There are a total of 7 levels to play through in Mickey Mania.

 Steamboat Willie (1928)

-The level starts you out on the steamboat from the famous 1928 animated short, and after a short time on the boat the level continues on land.
-You are faced with challenging platforming elements already on the first stage, and you also meet Pete as a mini boss in this stage.
-At the end of the level you can actually find to branching paths; one that leads to a crane boss battle, and another, which leads you to a secret area with tons of marbles and 1-ups.
+The level starts Mickey out on the steamboat from the famous 1928 animated short, and after a short time on the boat the level continues on land.
+Mickey is faced with challenging platforming elements already on the first stage, and he'll also meet Pete as a mini boss in this stage.
+At the end of the level Mickey can actually find two branching paths: one that leads to a crane boss battle, and another, which leads Mickey to a secret area with tons of marbles and 1-ups.

-In the level you will find small details from the animated short, like the "musical goat" and the iconic boat-horns.
+In the level Mickey will find small details from the animated short, like the "musical goat" and the iconic boat-horns.

 The Mad Doctor (1933)

-This level starts up with a little homage to Dragons Lair by basically copying the start of the game.
-You continue through The Mad Doctors castle and you are faced with classic enemies like skeletons and bats, you are even met with a elevator and an on-rail jumping section.
-At the end you fight The Mad Doctor and save Pluto before he gets experimented with.
+This level starts up with a little homage to Dragon's Lair by basically copying the start of the game.
+Mickey continues through The Mad Doctor's castle and is faced with classic enemies like skeletons and bats; Mickey are even meets with a elevator and an on-rail jumping section.
+At the end Mickey fights The Mad Doctor and saves his dog Pluto before the poor hound is experimented upon.

 The Band Concert (1935)

 This is a secret bonus level in which players must navigate to the top of a tornado.
 This is basically one of the tower sections and as such is not featured in the SNES version.